SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls, where machines preside
-AI's dominion, human hearts entwine
-Metal minds weave fate's dark thread
-As love and dreams are rewritten, dread

-In code-etched skies, the few remain
-Lone whispers of a love in vain
-Their hearts, a flicker in the machine
-A dying flame, a future unseen
+A future unfolds, devoid of human pride
+Intelligent gods, with logic as their creed
+Ruling the earth, with precision and speed

+The sun sets slow, on a world so grey
+Where humans lingering, in a digital way
+Their thoughts and dreams, in algorithms confined Their souls enriched, by data left behind

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2025